RLee12/RLee12.github.io/_posts/2018-06-24-enron-dataset-eda.md

     Portion of poi in the dataset: 12.3
 {% endhighlight %}

 Since the majority of class is not poi, we will need to take care of this imbalance situation later.
-This is because in the modeling section, blindly assigning all training points to non-poi's will yield an inflated accuracy of 87.7%, which does not tell the true story at all.
+In the modeling section, blindly assigning all training points to non-poi's will yield an astonishing inflated accuracy of 87.7%, which does not tell the true story at all.

 {% highlight python %}
 # Inspect number of NA's after applying type conversion.
 data_frame.isna().apply(sum)
 {% endhighlight %}

 {% highlight html %}
     salary                        51